 Your real estate prospecting letters can bring good results, or they can do nothing at all.
-It all depends upon whether you follow these five rules.
+It all depends upon whether you follow these five rules or writing prospecting letters.

-It’s your prospecting letter, but if you want your potential client to read it and respond, it has to be about his or her wants/needs/interests/problems/worries.
+It’s your prospecting letter, but it’s not about you.
+If you want your potential client to read it and respond, it has to be about his or her wants/needs/interests/problems/worries.

 “I want” is an absolutely sure turn-off.
 They don’t care what you want.